PIER Computing and Data Science

 Participating partners

 In the Hamburg metropolitan region, the Hub of Computing and Data Science (HCDS) at the Universität Hamburg has already established such an institution, which was conceptually modelled after the Hamburg X project: Center for Data and Computing in Natural Science (CDCS) (participating partners: Universität Hamburg, Hamburg University of Technology, DESY).
 Helmholtz Imaging Platform (HIP) operates at DESY specifically on the subject of image processing.
 The TUHH is home to the interfaculty initiative Machine Learning in Engineering (MLE) (participation: Hereon).
-The joint DASHH-Graduiertenschule (Data Science in Hamburg Helmholtz Graduate School for the Structure of Matter), in which many partners are involved, covers the promotion of young researchers
+For the promotion of young researchers, there are two graduate schools that involve many partners: the joint DASHH-Graduiertenschule (Data Science in Hamburg Helmholtz Graduate School for the Structure of Matter), and the Hamburg VISTA School Of Graduate Research (VISOR) for Artificial Intelligence in Science and Technology.

 Current Activities in “Computing and Data Science”